-by Greg King on June 19, 2006 in Industry Interviews
+by Greg King on June 19, 2006 in Editorials & Interviews

 “The entire time we talked, he emphasized the uniqueness of each and every PC build in the AAC shops.
 Kyle takes great pride in the fact that his PC’s offer many things that you cannot find anywhere else.”

 Kyle insists on using only the best products in his builds.
 While he is not necessarily locked into one builder or manufacturer, the repetitiveness of his hardware is noticeable.
 There were a lot of DFI motherboards; XFX NVIDIA based cards and ATi GPUs as well.
 The Creative X-Fi was the sound card of choice and AMD was the primary CPU being used.
 Enermax and Antec were the PSUs of choice too.
 As stated earlier however, the primary use of these brands does not mean, in any way, that one cannot get different parts from different makers.
 AAC runs a consumer driven business and they can accommodate most all requests concerning product manufacturers.
 The products that go into the builds are, for the most part, what the consumer wants, not what the consumer is forced into choosing.